This annual list of the best carpet cleaning franchises was revised and updated on March 3, 2021.

 1. Chem-Dry Carpet & Upholstery Cleaning

-Additional cleaning services the company offers include upholstery, tile, stone, granite, and grout cleaning; pet urine and odor removal; and water damage restoration.
+Other services offered include upholstery, tile, stone, granite, and grout cleaning, pet urine and odor removal, and water damage restoration.

 2. Oxi Fresh Carpet Cleaning

-This franchise ranks #275 on Entrepreneur magazine’s 2018 Franchise 500 list.
-Founded in 2006 by Jonathan Barnett in Denver, Colorado and franchising since then, the number of locations has expanded steadily over the past 10 years from 87 in 2008 to the current total of 340, of which three are company-owned and six are located outside the U.S.
+Founded by Jonathan Barnett in Denver, Colorado in 2006 and franchising since then, the number of locations has steadily expanded in recent years from 235 in 2011 to the current total of 423 (up from the previously reported total of 385), of which six are company-owned and seven are located outside the US.

 3. Stanley Steemer Carpet Cleaner

-Founded in 1947 and franchising since 1972, the number of locations has declined slightly in the last 10 years from 299 in 2008 to the current total of 269, all of which are located in the U.S. and 63 of which are company-owned.
+Founded by Jack Bates in Dublin, Ohio in 1947 and franchising since 1972, the number of locations has declined slightly during the last eight years from 286 in 2012 to the current total of 269 (same as the previous year), of which 55 are company-owned and all are located in the US.

-Its textile care services can include cleaning lobby and reception furniture, task seating, lounge seating, conference furniture, waiting room furniture, panel fabrics, draperies, wall coverings, and more.
-The company also offers tile and grout care, entryway systems that help prevent dirt being tracked into a building, protective care services for carpets and textiles, and performance coatings for hard-surface floors.
+The “textile” part of its cleaning services can include lobby and reception furniture, task seating, lounge seating, conference furniture, waiting room furniture, panel fabrics, draperies, wall coverings, and more.
+In addition to carpet and textiles, milliCare also provides tile and grout care, entryway systems that help prevent dirt being tracked into a building, protective care services for carpets and textiles, and performance coatings on hard-surface floors.

-The chain claims that its cleaning methods use 99.5% less water than its competitors thanks to its dry care technology that uses a water-activated dry polymer that bonds to dirt and other debris in carpets that is then vacuumed up.
+This company says it uses 99.5% less water than the competition because of its dry care technology of water-activated dry polymers that bind to dirt and other debris in carpets that is then pulled out by vacuuming.

-This franchise ranks #215 on Entrepreneur magazine’s 2018 Franchise 500 list.
-Founded in 1967 and franchising since 1996, the number of locations currently stands at 77, which is slightly fewer than a recent high of 82 in 2012.
-Of the current locations, none are company-owned and nine are located outside the U.S.
+Founded in 1967 and franchising since 1996, the number of locations currently stands at 61 (up from the previously reported total of 56), of which none are company-owned and 12 are located outside the US.